 Gestational diabetes usually goes away after your baby is born.
 However, if you have had the condition once, you’re at a higher risk of developing it again during future pregnancies.

 If you have gestational diabetes, the good news is that moderate changes in your eating and exercise plans can help.
 Most pregnant women can control their blood glucose levels to keep their babies healthy and avoid complications during pregnancy and childbirth.
 If you need insulin or other medications to manage your blood sugar, the diabetes team at Henry Ford can customize a treatment plan for your best health.

-To help you make the necessary nutritional choices, we offer a Medical Nutrition Therapy program.
+To help you make the necessary nutritional choices, our Diabetes Care Centers offer a Medical Nutrition Therapy program.
 You meet one-on-one with a registered dietitian to: